verhas/BLOG/exception_no_stack/ARTICLE.md

 This time I did not delete any line to make you feel the weight of it on your shoulder.
 Now you may start to think if it was really worth using the exception structure instead of some neat, slim special purpose data structure that contains only the very information that we need.
-If you start to think that then stop it (Ow0lr63y4Mw).
+If you start to think that [then stop it](youtube.com/watch?v=Ow0lr63y4Mw).
 Don't do it.
 The problem, if any, is not that we have too much information.
 The problem is the way we represent it.
-To overcome it the solution is not to throw out the baby with the water... the excess information but rather to represent it in a more readable way.
+To overcome it the solution is not to throw out the baby with the bathwater... the excess information but rather to represent it in a more readable way.
 If the application rarely meets many empty lines, then reading through the stack trace may not be an unbearable burden for the user.
 If it is a frequent problem, and you want to be nice to your users (customers, who pay your bills) then, perhaps, a nice exception structure printer is a nice solution.

 We actually have one for you in the project